In the News

 Cast-iron hex dumbbell – same weights, just a different type depending upon your budget

 Cast-iron kettlebells – a great item for home workouts, you can use them for swings, deadlifts, goblet squats, carries & more; Amazon tends to have the best prices, but they have different varieties.
 So if cast-iron isn’t your thing, you can shop around to find a different type that suits your liking.

 Black Diamond Trekking Poles – adjustable poles that I use on hikes where I know I may need some extra leverage and/or when my knees are giving me trouble.
 They’re lightweight & sturdy, and you can also use them when you want to engage more of your core & upper body during your hike for a full-body workout.

 Marmot PreCip Windbreaker – a great lightweight jacket that I usually keep in my pack just in case I get chilled or it rains unexpectedly.
-I don’t know that it can handle drenching downpours, but it’s good for drizzle & light rain.
+I haven’t test it in drenching downpours, but it’s good for drizzle & light rain.

 17-ounce stainless steel water bottle – I love the stainless steel water bottles because they keep your water cool for long periods of time & don’t gather the condensation typical of plastic bottles (or Nalgene).
 They’re the only kind I carry with me anymore.

 Food & food prep

 I do most of my food shopping on Friday and/or Saturday, and most of my food prep on Saturday afternoon or Sunday afternoon.
 I also keep plenty of protein bars on hand for snacks or in my bag so they’re handy while I’m out.